A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic": Results

+Recent, independent work by Müller et al.~\cite{mlhcb-cisti-19} took the attempt to overcome shortcomings of the IMC'17 work by including AS relationships in modeling the full cone.
+They correctly observe that provider-to-customer traffic is always regular, not bound to any customer cone, and hence unverifiable.
+A measurement study performed at a regional IXP in Brazil shows that among all traffic at the IXP a significant fraction withstands source address validation.
+Unverifiable traffic in~\cite{mlhcb-cisti-19} indeed appears at the same order of magnitude as regular traffic.

+We see similar traffic behavior in our attempts to reproduce the Spoofer-IX results.
+We perform this step to answer the question whether accounting for the peering relations as mandated by Spoofer-IX can actually repair the methodology proposed in IMC'17.
+Our results for the continuous traffic classification are shown in Figure~\ref{fig::week_spoofer}.
+Clearly visible is a large fraction of unverifiable traffic---about one third of the regular.
+Nevertheless, the amount of traffic identified as invalid (spoofed) remains very similar to our previous results from using the CAIDA customer cone.

-As a further attempt to assess the invalid traffic as classified from our full cone approach, we test for specific indicators of unspoofed traffic.
-We selected the five indicators (1) SSL over TCP, (2) HTTP responses, (3) ICMP echo replies, (4) TCP packets carrying ACKs, and (5) malformed packets (\eg transport port 0) as used by CAIDA.
+To further assess the invalid traffic as classified from the different approaches, we test for specific indicators of unspoofed traffic.
+We selected the five indicators (1) SSL over TCP, (2) HTTP responses, (3) ICMP echo replies, (4) TCP packets carrying ACKs, and (5) malformed packets (\eg transport port 0, same SRC and DST address) as used by CAIDA~\cite{dbkck-eiasu-14}.
 These indicators are not rigorous, but strong.
 Injecting packets into existing TCP connections requires some guesswork and is not easily deployed on a large scale.
 TCP packets that carry HTTP responses or ACKs might be less likely to be spoofed.
 The presence of an encrypted channel only strengthens this assumption.
-Packets that can easily be dropped by the receiver and neither provoke a reply nor require action are not attractive for spoofing either.
+Packets that can easily be dropped by the receiver and neither provoke a reply nor require action are not attractive for reflection attacks either.
 ICMP echo replies are an example for this category.
-Looking at the problem from the opposite direction, malformed packets that would disrupt communication are more likely to be spoofed than part of regular traffic.
-As part of this analysis we looked for packets that use port zero or the same destination and source address.
+Looking at the problem from the opposite direction, malformed packets that could disrupt communication are more likely to be spoofed than part of regular traffic.
+As part of this analysis, we looked for packets that use port zero or the same destination and source address.

 Our findings are summarized in Table~\ref{tab::false_positve_idicators}.
-They clearly indicate that for any selected cone more than 80~\% of the packets carry a distinct characteristic of unspoofed traffic.
-We conclude that applying the method of spoofing detection at IXPs presented in \cite{lskrf-dcait-17} cannot be reproduced on a quantitative scale, and most likely leads to results dominated by false positives---and thus contradicts the original claims.
+They clearly indicate that for any selected cone more than 75~\% of the packets carry a distinct characteristic of unspoofed traffic.
+We conclude that applying the algorithmic method of spoofing detection at IXPs presented in \cite{lskrf-dcait-17} cannot be reproduced on a quantitative scale, and most likely leads to results dominated by false positives.
+We also conclude that the appropriate separation of provider-to-customer traffic as devised by Spoofer-IX remains fairly effectless.